jordanmor/git-playground/README.md

-This is the README file for my GitHub repository.
+This is my GitHub repository for familiarizing myself with different aspects of git and practicing various git commands.